 Try to arrive at the Consulate at least 15 minutes prior to your appointment time.
 If you miss your slot we must ask you to reschedule.

 Note that slots open up if we receive cancellations.
 Check back with our appointment system regularly if you wish for a earlier appointment slot.

 Do I have to file a police report?

 Yes.
+And you must bring it to your application for a replacement passport.
 A U.S. passport is a valuable document, not just for the rightful bearer; therefore you must report the loss or theft of a U.S. passport to the local police authorities to avoid Identity theft!
 How can someone steal your identity?
 Identity theft occurs when someone uses your personal information such as your name, your passport information, social security number, credit card number or other identifying information, without your permission to commit fraud or other crimes.

 Upon application you will receive instructions on when you can collect your emergency passport.
 Approved emergency passports can usually be collected the same day.